DATA-606-SPRING-2022/CAmaduzzi_DATA606/Project_Overview_README.md

-# NOTE: A full report delineating the project process and findings can be read in the Project Report Document
+# NOTE: A full report delineating the project process and findings can be read in the folder titled Final Project Documents
+# Here you will find all of the final documents relating to the Capstone Project overall.